-- Intelligence HDMI supports communication between the video source (such as a DVD player) and the DTV, enabling new functionality.
+- Intelligence HDMI supports communication between the video source (such as a Blu-ray player) and the DTV, enabling new functionality.

 HDMI is fully backward-compatible with DVI using the CEA-861 profile for DTVs.
 HDMI DTVs will display video received from existing DVI-equipped products, and DVI-equipped TVs will display video from HDMI sources.
-To see our selection of HDMI cables, please Click Here.
+To see our selection of HDMI cables and adaptors, please Click Here.

 HDMI technology has been designed to use standard copper cable construction at long lengths.
 In order to allow cable manufacturers to improve their products through the use of new technologies, HDMI specifies the required performance of a cable but does not specify a maximum cable length.
 Cables are expected to be lengths of up to 15 meters.